machinat/sociably/website/docs/integration-with-webview.md

 3. Turn on `mockupMode` during server rendering at server side.
 It stop the client form making any real connection.
 4. Set the `platform` option if you want to specify the platform for authorization.

-The `WebviewClient` will automatically handle authorization and WebSocket.
-It's safe to subscribe and send events immediately after constructed.
+After being constructed, the `client` will: 1) log in user to the chosen chat platform and 2) create a `WebSocket` connection to communicate with server.
 You can check more client options [here](/api/modules/webview_client.html#clientoptions).

 ## Open Webview